 Palestinian Authority, 2012

-A member of the 2012 HRAP class, Lucy Talgieh has been advocating for human rights in Palestine since 2007.
-Specifically, she has been instrumental in creating awareness around issues such as gender based violence and, more broadly, women’s rights.
-When she joined HRAP, she was working with the Wi’am Palestinian Conflict Transformation Center, a grassroots organization committed to establishing a culture of acceptance and justice in Palestine.
-It was during her time at HRAP that Lucy gained a multitude of skills that would aid her as she continued her human rights work.
-She writes: “HRAP assisted me in many ways.”
-Not only did she learn more about international human rights issues and enhance her leadership abilities, but she also broadened her network in important ways.
-During a program visit to Washington D.C., Lucy made a lasting connection with the International Civil Society Action Network (ICAN) that has allowed her to receive grants for programming and participate in ICAN’s yearly forum.
+Lucy Talgieh has been advocating for human rights in Palestine since 2007.
+Specifically, she has been instrumental in creating awareness around issues such as gender-based violence and, more broadly, women’s rights.
+When Talgieh joined HRAP, she was working with the Wi’am: The Palestinian Transformation Center, a grassroots organization committed to establishing a culture of acceptance and justice in Palestine.
+She writes, “HRAP assisted me in many ways.”
+Not only did she learn more about international human rights issues and enhance her leadership abilities, but she also broadened her network.
+During a program visit to Washington D.C., Talgieh made a lasting connection with the International Civil Society Action Network (ICAN) that has allowed her to receive grants for programming and participate in ICAN’s yearly forum.

-Lucy continues to work with the Wi’am Palestinian Conflict Transformation Center as the Women’s Project Coordinator.
-In addition, Lucy is involved with a number of different coalitions both regionally and nationally and recently helped organize a workshop series inspired by UNSCR 1325, a resolution highlighting the impact of warfare on women’s rights.
-Because of her tireless efforts, Lucy was honored by the International Commission for Human Rights in Palestine during International Women’s Day in March 2016.
+In addition to her work with Wi’am, Lucy is involved with a number of different coalitions both regionally and nationally.
+She recently helped organize a workshop series inspired by UNSCR 1325, a resolution highlighting the impact of warfare on women’s rights.
+Because of her tireless efforts, Talgieh was honored by the International Commission for Human Rights in Palestine during International Women’s Day in 2016.
+Additionally, she is a council member of the Bethlehem Municipality since May 2017.

 Case Manager and Policy Advocate, African Services Committee

-In reflecting on his participation in the Human Rights Program, 2010 Advocate Bakary Tandia writes, “Receiving the HRAP certificate from the Institute for the Study of Human Rights is a constant reminder that one must take more responsibility for human rights protection and demonstrate effective leadership in human rights promotion.”
+In reflecting on his participation in HRAP, Bakary Tandia writes, “Receiving the HRAP certificate from the Institute for the Study of Human Rights is a constant reminder that one must take more responsibility for human rights protection and demonstrate effective leadership in human rights promotion.”

 In summarizing the impact of HRAP on his current work at the African Services Committee, Tandia writes, “HRAP has assisted my work in human rights in many ways.
-It significantly increased my level of confidence when drafting press releases, media advisory or petitions.
+It significantly increased my level of confidence when drafting press releases, media advisory, and petitions.
 In addition, the program broadened and strengthened my network.”

-In collaboration with the Justice Initiative Program at Open Society Institute, he attended a conference on transitional justice in December of 2011.
-The conference attendees had a productive meeting Nouakchott, Mauritania with the representative of United Nations High Commissioner on Human Rights.
+In collaboration with the Justice Initiative Program at Open Society Institute, he attended a conference on transitional justice in 2011.
+The conference attendees had a productive meeting in Nouakchott, Mauritania, with the representative of United Nations High Commissioner on Human Rights.
 Besides these conferences, he has attended numerous meetings with various national human rights organizations to learn more about their perspectives on the human rights conditions in their home countries.
-In April 2011, he was featured on The White House Blog for his work in advocating for immigrant’s rights.
+In 2011, he was featured on The White House Blog for his work in advocating for immigrant’s rights.

 —Article composed by Allison Tamer, Program Assistant, April 2013